-Submit your Vote by Mail application
+Submit your Vote by Mail Application

 Learn about the Vote by Mail Process

-Submitting your Vote by Mail Ballot
+Submit your Vote by Mail Ballot

 Your vote by mail letter may mention a "certification card".
 The envelope in which your ballot is placed (called a ballot or certification envelope) acts as the certification.
 If you are mailing your ballot or delivering it yourself, and no one helped you complete the ballot, you only need to complete the signature and date fields.
 These fields are displayed in the red box on the ballot envelope sample.